Who knew homemade French bread could be so easy?! Skip the bakery and learn how to make your own crusty French bread loaves at home.

 2. Make the Dough

-Combine the sugar, oil, salt and 2 cups of flour in the bowl of a stand mixer fitted with the paddle attachment.
-Turn it on to mix the dough ingredients; once they come together, stir in additional flour until a stiff dough forms.
+Add the yeast mixture to a mixer bowl then add in the oil, salt, and 2 cups flour.
+Using the paddle attachment, blend until mixed well Turn it on to mix the dough ingredients; once they come together, stir in additional flour until a stiff dough forms.

 Remove the paddle attachment and replace it with the dough hook.
 Turn your mixer back on and allow it to “knead” the dough for 5-8 minutes.
 Alternatively, turn the dough out onto a floured surface and knead it by hand until it feels smooth and elastic, 6-8 minutes.